-Mercy's support team is made up of health care professionals focused on the well-being and quality of life for each patient.
+Mercy's support team is made up of health care professionals focused on the well-being and quality of life of each patient.
 They are prepared to walk with patients and families throughout their journey.
 This team consists of oncology nurse navigators, social workers, physical therapists, lymphedema therapists, integrative medicine providers and dietitians.

 Our oncology nurse navigators work with patients and their families to help coordinate cancer care and support resources.
-They advocate for patients by helping translate complex medical information into digestible and applicable language, while making the overwhelming more manageable.
+They advocate for patients by helping translate complex medical information into digestible and applicable language while making the overwhelming more manageable.

-Our nurse navigators are trained oncology nurse specialists and will become a dedicated member of your care team.
+Our nurse navigators are trained oncology nurse specialists and will become dedicated members of your care team.
 They help facilitate personalized, patient-centered care, connecting and advocating for each patient from the time of diagnosis to survivorship.
 Each nurse navigator will also serve as a resource and information specialist.
 After assessing patients' individual needs, they will provide: